-Our approach to emergency response planning for our TSFs is designed to be commensurate with the level of risk and includes:
+Our approach to emergency response planning for our TSFs is designed to be commensurate with the level of risk and may include:

 - identifying and monitoring for conditions and thresholds that prompt preventive or remedial action

-- assessing and mapping the potential impacts from a hypothetical, significant failure including impacts to infrastructure, communities and environment, both within and outside the mine site, regardless of probability
+- assessing and mapping the potential impacts from a hypothetical, significant failure including impacts to people, infrastructure, communities and environment, within and outside the mine site, regardless of probability

-- establishing procedures to assist operations personnel responding to emergency conditions at the dam
+- establishing procedures to assist operations personnel responding to emergency conditions at the TSF

-- testing and training in emergency preparedness ranging from desktop exercises to full–scale simulations.
-Desktop and field drills are scheduled at a frequency commensurate with the level of risk of the facility
+- testing and training in emergency preparedness ranging from desktop exercises to full–scale simulations, with desktop and field drills scheduled at a frequency commensurate with the level of risk of the TSF

-- engaging, testing and integrating our emergency response plans with external authorities, including conducting coordinated drills to ensure readiness and transparency
+- engaging, testing and integrating our emergency response plans with external authorities as appropriate, including conducting coordinated drills to ensure readiness and transparency

 - engaging with community stakeholders to maintain a shared state of readiness